 Auto-fetched .

-Both Browser Operator and Lightpanda have their unique strengths and serve similar purposes effectively.
+Lightpanda appears to have several advantages over Browser Operator, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Browser Operator uses JavaScript, CSS, Bash, Typescript, Python, C, Objective-C, C++ while Lightpanda leverages Golang, Rust, Zig.